Performance Details

 Performance Detail

-A: Result -Eliminate workplace fatalities and worker lost time injuries and illnesses caused by circumstances that are under Alaska Occupational Safety and Health (AKOSH) jurisdiction. |
+| A: Result -Eliminate workplace fatalities and worker lost time injuries and illnesses caused by circumstances that are under Alaska Occupational Safety and Health (AKOSH) jurisdiction. |

 Target #2: Three percent reduction in the five-year moving average rate of workplace fatalities per 100,000 employees.

-AKOSH will continue to work to reduce workplace fatalities through a combination of consultation and enforcement activities targeted on eliminating the most prevalent causes of fatalities in industries with high fatality rates.
-Related links: Target Last Modified: 11/14/2024 |
+AKOSH will continue to work to reduce workplace fatalities through consultation and training services to help employers identify and mitigate hazards, enforcement and consultative activities focused on industries with historically high fatality rates, and targeted interventions addressed the most common causes of workplace deaths.
+Related links: Target Last Modified: 11/17/2025 |

-Target #3: Two percent per year reduction in the rate of workplace lost time injuries and illnesses per 100 employees.
+Target #3: Two percent per year reduction in the rate of workplace lost-time injuries and illnesses per 100 employees.

-Related links: Target Last Modified: 11/14/2024 |
+Related links: Target Last Modified: 12/10/2025 |

-Target #4: Three percent reduction per year in lost time injuries and illnesses per 100 employees in the construction, healthcare, transportation, and seafood processing industries.
+Target #4: Three percent reduction per year in lost-time injuries and illnesses per 100 employees in the construction, healthcare, transportation, and seafood processing industries.

-In state fiscal year 2024 AKOSH adopted Federal OSHA`s Warehousing and Transportation National Emphasis Program.
-The focus of this program is on inspecting warehousing and distribution center operations, mail/postal processing and distribution centers, parcel delivery/courier services, and certain high injury rate retail establishments.
-Transportation and warehousing is now an additional focus for AKOSH enforcement and consultation and training activities.
-In FY 2024 AKOSH had achieved a three percent reduction in lost time injuries and illnesses per 100 employees in construction, seafood processing and healthcare industries.
-Related links: Target Last Modified: 11/14/2024 |
+In the prior year, AKOSH adopted the Federal Occupational Safety Health Administration`s Warehousing and Transportation National Emphasis Program.
+The focus of this program continues to be on inspecting warehousing and distribution center operations, mail/postal processing and distribution centers, parcel delivery/courier services, and certain high-injury-rate retail establishments.
+In FY2025, AKOSH achieved a three percent reduction in lost-time injuries and illnesses per 100 employees in transportation and seafood processing industries.
+However, AKOSH observed a lost-time injury rate increase in construction and will continue to promote safety awareness and enforcement activity within this sector.
+Related links: Target Last Modified: 12/10/2025 |

-A1: Core Service - Occupational safety and health, law enforcement, training, and consultation. |
+| A1: Core Service - Occupational safety and health, law enforcement, training, and consultation. |

-B: Result -Reduce hazards to life and property posed by unsafe boilers/pressure vessels, plumbing, and electrical work and elevators within Mechanical Inspection"s jurisdiction. |
+| C: Result -Reduce hazards to life and property posed by unsafe boilers/pressure vessels, plumbing, and electrical work and elevators within Mechanical Inspection"s jurisdiction. |

 Target #1: No loss of life or property caused by unsafe boilers/pressure vessels, plumbing, and electrical work and elevators.

-Related links: Target Last Modified: 11/14/2024 |
+Related links: Target Last Modified: 11/17/2025 |

-B1: Core Service - Electrical and mechanical code compliance inspection and training. |
+| C1: Core Service - Electrical and mechanical code compliance inspection and training. |

 Target #1: Inspect 90 percent of boilers and pressure vessels timely.

-Note: * In FY 2024 Mechanical Inspections implemented change in the methodology to calculate the percent of timely boiler and pressure vessel inspections.
-Former reporting was based on estimated inspections due and completed.
-2024 data collected reflects a more useful method using Total objects (instead of Total Inspections Due) in the state and the number of those that are overdue (rather than # Inspections Completed).
+Note: *In FY2024, MI implemented a change in the methodology to calculate the percentage of timely boiler and pressure vessel inspections.
+The former way of reporting was based on estimated inspections due and completed.
+Starting in 2024, data collected reflects a more useful method using total objects (instead of total inspections due) in the state and the number of those that are overdue (rather than the number of inspections completed).
 The number of objects is a more meaningful data point and yields the same percentage result.
 This implemented change consolidates both targets into a single data point.
-Target Last Modified: 11/15/2024 |
+Target Last Modified: 12/10/2025 |

 Target #2: Conduct 900 electrical code inspections per year.

-Target Last Modified: 11/14/2024 |
+Target Last Modified: 11/17/2025 |

 Target #3: Conduct 800 plumbing code inspections per year.

-Target Last Modified: 11/14/2024 |
+Target Last Modified: 11/17/2025 |

 Target #4: Inspect 90 percent of elevators and escalators timely.

-Target Last Modified: 05/30/2024 |
+Target Last Modified: 11/17/2025 |

-Last refreshed: 05/16/2025 12:00 pm
+Last refreshed: 01/20/2026 05:00 pm